• Loading stock data...

 Last year, the pirate sites MethStreams and CrackStreams went dark in a regulatory crackdown

 As media has grown more fragmented, requiring an increasing number of paid streaming services to watch games, a large cohort of sports fans has grown to rely on piracy sites to either supplement their subscriptions or bypass them entirely.
-The Streameast network had over 1.6 billion visits in the past year, according to The Athletic
+The Streameast network had more than 1.6 billion visits in the past year, according to The Athletic

-The illegal sites can be annoying to navigate, with endless popup ads and streams that cut out at important times.
+The illegal sites can be annoying to navigate, with endless pop-up ads and streams that cut out at important times.
 But they can save fans thousands of dollars.

 Leagues, networks, and streaming services want fans to be spending that money on their services, obviously, and they are paying to support the anti-piracy efforts.
 But there is clear fan demand for the free sites, and as the Streameast case shows, financial incentive to operate them.
 The Athletic reported that, in addition to the UAE shell company, authorities uncovered $200,000 in cryptocurrency and “multiple real estate properties in Egypt” were tied to the illegal sites.